 It is rare to find Dr. Lena Darras in her office.
-Her work as a psychosocial support counsellor for the Jordanian organization Arab Renaissance for Democracy and Development, requires her to travel to ARDD’s seven field offices, where she provides psychosocial support to female beneficiaries, both individually as well as in group trainings.
+Her work as a psychosocial support counsellor for Arab Renaissance for Democracy and Development requires her to travel to ARDD’s seven field offices, where she provides psychosocial support to female beneficiaries, both individually as well as in group trainings.

 The doctor, who holds a PHD in counselling psychology, encounters many cases of SGBV in her daily work.
 The causes, according to her, are rooted in the masculine society of Jordan.
 Dr. Darras: “The most commonly reported form of SGBV among Syrian refugee women is domestic violence.
 Men in the Middle East are raised with the idea that violence is an accepted expression of their masculinity.
 They are taught to be dominant.
 This starts from a young age onwards.
 I recently saw a little boy no older than five years old, and he was playing on the street.
 When his younger sister arrived, he ordered her to go home, taking her arm to drag her off the street.”